omega8cc/boa/docs/MIGRATE-XMASS.md

 - **Then** stops cron and parks the five BOA runners itself.
 The box's own cron restores a park done at `pre-mig` time within minutes, so parking here — not refusing and asking the operator to re-park — is what makes the window reliable.
-If the cutover aborts after this point, the printed restore recipe covers it.
+If the cutover aborts after this point but before the MySQL lock, it restores cron, the runners and the 503 gate itself; from the lock onward the printed restore recipe covers it.

 **Cutover sequence:**